Automorphy of mod 2 Galois representations associated to certain genus 2 curves over totally real fields: Introduction

-after choosing a suitable integral lattice.
-However, proving automorphy of $\br$ is hard unless the image of $\br$ is small.
-If the image is solvable, one can use the Langlands base change argument to find an automorphic cuspidal representation as is done in many known cases.
-Beyond this, one can ask that $p$ and the image of $\br$ be small enough that one can apply the known cases of automorphy of Artin representations (cf.~\cite{Serre},~\cite{Tu},~\cite{Ca},~\cite{Ra}).
-The natural problem is then to find geometric objects whose residual Galois representations have suitably small images for this purpose.
+obtained after choosing a suitable integral lattice.
+However, proving residual automorphy of $\br$ is hard unless the image of $\br$ is reasonable so that one can apply the current results in the theory of automorphic representations.
+For instance, if the image is solvable, one can use the Langlands base change argument to find an automorphic cuspidal representation as is done in many known cases (cf.~\cite{Serre},~\cite{Tu},~\cite{Ca},~\cite{Ra},~\cite{Wong}).
+Another natural problem is to find geometric objects whose residual Galois representations have suitably small images in question so that one can apply the various known results for automorphy of Galois representations.

-In this paper, we study automorphy of mod $2$ Galois representations associated to certain hyperelliptic curves of genus $2$.
+In this paper, we study residual automorphy of mod $2$ Galois representations associated to certain hyperelliptic curves of genus $2$.
 Let us fix some notation to explain our results.
 Let $F$ be a totally real field and fix an embedding $F\subset \bQ$.
 Let us consider the hyperelliptic curve over $F$ of genus $2$ defined by